Texas Foster Family Association By-laws & Constitution

 DISSOLUTION: If the corporation shall be dissolved, upon such dissolution all assets of the corporation shall be dedicated to a use and purpose for the benefit of Texas children which is tax-exempt pursuant to the Internal Revenue Code in effect.

-The membership committee shall determine the classification of potential members of this ASSOCIATION, as set forth in these bylaws.
+The Membership Committee shall determine the classification of potential members of this ASSOCIATION, as set forth in these bylaws and shall recommend and implement steps to maximize membership in all classification levels through member benefits and outreach campaigns.

 SECTION 1

-1. A person, generally known as a foster parent, caring for one or more children from the Texas foster care system in a family home setting, non-institutional in character, or whose home was closed in good standing.
+1. A person currently caring for one or more children from the Texas foster care system in a family home setting, non-institutional in character, or whose home is open to care for such children, or whose home was closed in good standing.

 2. A person, generally known as an adoptive parent, who has adopted one or more children from the Texas foster care system.

-3. A person, generally known as a kinship provider, who is a relative or significant adult in the life of one or more children from the Texas foster care system.
+3. A person, generally known as a kinship caregiver, who is a relative or significant adult in the life of one or more children from the Texas foster care system and is providing care, or has provided care for such children in a family home setting.

 SECTION 2